fattyageboy/berthcare/project-documentation/product-manager-output.md

 ### Elevator Pitch

-BerthCare is a mobile app that lets home care nurses document patient visits in real-time on their phones, cutting paperwork time in half and giving families instant updates on their loved one's care.
+BerthCare is a mobile app that lets home care caregivers document patient visits in real-time on their phones, cutting paperwork time in half and giving families instant updates on their loved one's care.

 ### Problem Statement